})();

 Immediate Response (First 30 Minutes)

 Stay With Your Vehicle: Your car provides shelter and makes you easier for rescuers to find.
-Most people who die walking for help were within a quarter-mile of safety.
+In blizzard conditions, disorientation can occur within seconds, and people have died just yards from their vehicles or from safety.

 Assess Your Situation